banditto9/addon-wallabag/README.md

 1) MariaDB requires manual user creation (with some password) - easy to do via 'phpmyadmin' separate app (add-on).
 Earlier automated DB setup under 'service' account doesn't work anymore, freshly installed app/add-on simply can't be started without connection to DB.
 2) Then create 'wallabag' db in phpmyadmin (database_charset: utf8mb4 for emoji support and more wider charset support during import)
 3) Add priviliges for the created user to the 'wallabag' DB.
-4) Connect to the created wallabag DB with the created user as a 'remote connection'.
+4) Connect to the created 'wallabag' DB with the created user as a 'remote connection'.

 **Some tips&notes:**
 - SSL cert (if exposed to the Internet) is easier to handle via NGINX Proxy Manager (NPM).
 - I have exposed the app and my settings are as follows below, SSL forced https is managed by NPM (&port forward on router) so SSL is false here.
-- Deletion of Wallabag app/add-on doesn't touch the DB data.
-You can reinstall the app/add-on and use the existing wallabag db later if required.
+- Deletion of 'wallabag' app/add-on doesn't touch the DB data.
+You can reinstall the app/add-on and use the existing 'wallabag' db later if required.
-- Once you have migrated to Wallabag 2.6.14 you won't be able to access DB with earlier versions of Wallabag due to the different scheme of DB (migration will be performed by newer version).
-Please do DB backups (via myphpadmin) if you have to switch between different versions of Wallabag.
+- Once you have migrated to 'wallabag' 2.6.x you won't be able to access DB with earlier versions of 'wallabag' (2.5.x) due to the different scheme of DB (migration will be performed by newer version).
+Please do DB backups first (easy via myphpadmin app/add-on) if you have to switch between different versions of 'wallabag'.
-- If you delete MariaDB app (add-on) you will loose Wallabag data.
+- If you delete MariaDB app (add-on) you will loose 'wallabag' data.
 - NGINX proxy manager (if used): better to switch off cache option and restart it as sometimes proper html/css may be displayed incorrectly at first launch.
-- When using official mobile wallabag app on Android it's recommended to keep outside (port forward for home self-hosted) not only port 443 but 80 as well with strict redirection from 80 to 443 as mobile app first always tries connecting port 80 (seems to be hardcoded or something like that - at least for v2.6.0) and having only 443 will make it fail to connect.
+- When using official mobile 'wallabag' app on Android it's recommended to keep outside (port forward for home self-hosted) not only port 443 but 80 as well with strict redirection from 80 to 443 as mobile app first always tries connecting port 80 (seems to be hardcoded or something like that - at least for v2.6.0) and having only 443 will make it fail to connect.
 Mobile app also lacks 2FA authentication support.
 ```
 ssl: false
 certfile: fullchain.pem